nebari-dev/nebari/README.md

 information see https://www.quansight.com/post/announcing-qhub.

-Quansight LLC is a data science and analytics consulting firm specializing in open source software.
-Quansight was co-founded by Travis Oliphant, founder of Anaconda and creator of SciPy, NumPy, and Numba.
+Quansight LLC is a data science and analytics consulting firm specializing in open source software around the PyData community including Jupyter, scikit-learn, Dask, Pandas, PyTorch, NumPy, SciPy, and much more.
+Quansight was co-founded by Travis Oliphant, founder of Anaconda, NumFOCUS, and PyData and creator of SciPy, NumPy, and Numba.
 For more information see https://www.quansight.com/about-us.

 ## Usage